awsdocs/amazon-lumberyard-user-guide/doc_source/animation-editor-creating-and-simulating-physx-ragdoll.md

    1. In the **Actor** component, for **Actor asset**, click the browse \(**\.\.\.**\) button\.

    1. In the **Pick EMotion FX Actor** window, select the actor for which you set up the ragdoll and then click **OK**\.
-![\[Select the actor for which you set up the ragdoll from the Pick EMotionFX Actor window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-ragdoll-actor.png)
+![\[Select the actor for which you set up the ragdoll from the Pick EMotion FX Actor window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-ragdoll-actor.png)

 1. Add an **Anim Graph** component: